Acharnes railway station: History

-In 2001 the infrastructure element of OSE was created, known as GAIAOSE, it would henceforth be responsible for the maintenance of stations, bridges and other elements of the network, as well as the leasing and the sale of railway assists.
+In 2001, the infrastructure element of OSE was created, known as GAIAOSE; it would henceforth be responsible for the maintenance of stations, bridges and other elements of the network, as well as the leasing and the sale of railway assists.
 In 2003, OSE launched "Proastiakos SA", as a subsidiary to serve the operation of the suburban network in the urban complex of Athens during the 2004 Olympic Games.
 In 2005, TrainOSE was created as a brand within OSE to concentrate on rail services and passenger interface.
 In 2008, all Athens Suburban Railway services were transferred from OSE to TrainOSE.

 In 2009, with the Greek debt crisis unfolding OSE's Management was forced to reduce services across the network.
 Timetables were cutback and routes closed, as the government-run entity attempted to reduce overheads.
 In 2017 OSE's passenger transport sector was privatised as TrainOSE, currently a wholly owned subsidiary of Ferrovie dello Stato Italiane infrastructure, including stations, remained under the control of OSE.
 That same year on 30 July the Athens Suburban Railway began serving the station.
-In 2018 The police broke up a criminal enterprise that targeted waiting passengers and rail staff at the station.
+In 2018, the police broke up a criminal enterprise that targeted waiting passengers and rail staff at the station.

-In August 2025, the Greek Ministry of Infrastructure and Transport confirmed the creation of a new body, Greek Railways (Σιδηρόδρομοι Ελλάδος) to assume responsibility for rail infrastructure, planning, modernisation projects, and rolling stock across Greece.
-Previously, these functions were divided among several state-owned entities: OSE, which managed infrastructure; ERGOSÉ, responsible for modernisation projects; and GAIAOSÉ, which owned stations, buildings, and rolling stock.
-OSE had overseen both infrastructure and operations until its vertical separation in 2005.
-Rail safety has been identified as a key priority.
-The merger follows the July approval of a Parliamentary Bill to restructure the national railway system, a direct response to the Tempi accident of February 2023, in which 43 people died after a head-on collision.
+The station is owned by GAIAOSE, which since 3 October 2001 owns most railway stations in Greece: the company was also in charge of rolling stock from December 2014 until October 2025, when Greek Railways (the owner of the Piraeus–Platy railway) took over that responsibility.

 Facilities

-The ground-level station is assessed via stairs or a ramp.
+The ground-level station is accessed via stairs or a ramp.
 It has two side platforms, with the main station buildings located on the eastbound platform, with access to the platforms via stairs or lifts.
 There are station buildings on the westbound.
 However, these are inaccessible and rundown.
 The Station is housed in the original stone-built station buildings and is equipped with a booking office and waiting area.
-At platform level, both platforms have sheltered seating and Dot-matrix display departure and arrival screens and timetable poster boards.
+At platform level, both platforms have sheltered seating and Dot-matrix display departure and arrival screens (as of November 2025, non-operational) and timetable poster boards.
 There is currently a small car park on-site.
-Outside the station, there is a bus stop where the local 537, 721, 734& 755 call.
+Outside the station, there is a bus stop where the local buses call.

 Services

+Suburban rail services

-Since 15 May 2022, the following weekday services call at this station:
+Since 22 November 2025, the following weekday services call at this station: